12.07% Method holiday accrual calculator | Moorepay

 • Under 30 minutes = zero hours

-• Over 30 minutes and under 59 minutes = one hour
+• From 30 minutes to 60 minutes = one hour

-Above that, the legislation doesn’t tell you how to round up or down decimal places to reach a whole number of hours and minutes..
+Above that, the legislation doesn’t tell you how to round up or down, despite you having to do some rounding to reach a whole number of hours and minutes.
 For example, at what point in the calculation you round up or down can change the final outcome of how much time you give your employee off.
 Employers should use best intentions to get it right, and be fair across your employee base.

 For this reason, we have left our calculator at two decimal places, so employers can make their own choice when applying this figure to what they give to their staff members.